-21st CCLC Summer Learning Model
+21st CCLC Summer Learning Model - Requirements

-Beginning with Cycle 18, the 21st CCLC Summer Learning Model is referred to as the 4 X 4 X 4 Model.
+Beginning with Programs in Cycle 18, the 21st CCLC Summer Learning Model is referred to as the 4 X 4 X 4 Model.
 This means 4 hours per day, 4 days per week, and 4 weeks per summer term.
-The model is equivalent to a total of 64 hours which equals 16 days in a summer term.
+The model is equivalent to a total minimum of 64 hours which equals 16 days at 4 hours per day in a summer term.